|

 We are the Quendi.

-The essence of this Telerin haiku lies in the word Pendi, which can be interpreted in Telerin as 'the poor ones, the lacking ones', because of the blending of the stems KWEN- and PEN-.
+The essence of this haiku lies in the word Pendi, which can be interpreted in Telerin as 'the poor ones, the lacking ones', because of the blending of the stems KWEN- and PEN-.
 So it fell out of use among the Teleri, while the Ñoldor were known to be loremasters exactly classifying all Quenderin tribes.